andy489/Introduction_to_Programming_CPP/Tasks.md

 **3.14.** Wtire a program which asks the user for an odd number n and then prints a Christmas tree as wide as n.
 Print and error if n is not odd!

-• For n=5, the output must be;       • For n=7, the output must be
+• For n=5, the output must be:       • For n=7, the output must be:

       *                              *
      ***                            ***